UKRIN-MAPS/ukat/ukat/data/b0/README.md

 * `b0/philips_1`: contains scanner calculated B0 map, 1 phase and 1 magnitude image (from a single echo)
 * `b0/philips_2`: phase and magnitude data saved for both echoes
+* `b0/philips_phantom`: magnitude, phase, real and imaginary data of a NIST phantom saved for both echoes.
+The purpose is to calculate the phase images from the real and imaginary data and compare with the phase that comes from the scanner.
+* `b0/philips_phantom_productb0map`: product B0 Map magnitude and product B0 Map phase images of a NIST phantom

 ## Siemens-specific information